JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

    ![New project.
 Native application in IntelliJ IDEA](native-file-new.png){width=700}
 3. Click **Next** and then **Finish**.

-IDEA will create a new project with some files and folders to get you started.
+IntelliJ IDEA will create a new project with the files and folders you need to get you started.
 It's important to understand that an application written in Kotlin/Native can target different platforms if the code does not have platform-specific requirements.
 Your code is placed in a folder named `NativeMain` with its corresponding `NativeTest`.
 For this tutorial, keep the folder structure as is.